orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 Suppose to have this index
 <pre><code class="lang-sql userinput">CREATE INDEX City.fulltex ON City(name, description) FULLTEXT ENGINE LUCENE </code></pre>

+A query that retrieve cities with the name starting with cas and description containing the word beautiful:

 <pre><code class="lang-sql userinput">SELECT FROM City WHERE SEARCH_CLASS("+name:cas*  +description:beautiful") = true</code></pre>